Freedom of speech is the right to say whatever you like about whatever you like, whenever you like, right? Wrong.

 Free speech is one of our most important rights and one of the most misunderstood.

-Use your free speech to speak out for those that are denied theirs.
+Use your freedom of speech to speak out for those that are denied theirs.
 But use it responsibly: it is a powerful thing.